Justin-Kwan/bit-image/readme.md

 ## Deployment

-### Application Server
+### Java Server

-The Bit-image Java build server is Dockerized and deployed on an AWS EC2 instance.
+The Bit-image Java and Micronaut server is Dockerized and deployed on an AWS EC2 instance.
 We can attach Bit-image's EC2 instance to an autoscaling group to provide higher availability if and when the load and traffice requires it.

 // add image
 // add base url endpoint